geminiworms/talyssagarden.github.io/_pages/colophon.md

 3. definitely take the time to explore maggie appleton's [github repo](https://github.com/MaggieAppleton/digital-gardeners) on digital gardening

 #### disclaimer
 *I have no web dev coding experience at all... unless you count tumblr html.
 However, I am a novice in bioinformatics so I started this endeavor with basic understanding of git, bash, and directory management.
 If you follow the [Virtual Goods Dealer](https://pages.virtualgoodsdealer.com/articles/2020/11/16/simple-website-tutorial-part-one/) static website tutorial from the beginning, I believe you will have all the basic understanding necessary to get your garden going.
 Otherwise, I am also here to help!*

 #### i'm learning!
-Who knows if the site will ever have a final form.
-You can check out pieces that I'm working on building in my [[to do list]].
+This was sort of an endeavor I jumped into alone.
+I don't have anyone on call that's always going to answer my questions and help me debug.
+I spend a lot of time sifting through stackoverflow, but when I want to expedite the process, [chatgpt](chatgpt.openai.com) has been an insanely good resource.<br> With that said, this is both a functioning site and a learning activity for me.... who knows if the it will ever have a final form.
+To keep up with my brain, you can always out pieces that I'm working on building in my [[to do list]].

 #### moodboard
 1. [julie moon](https://www.juliemoon.info/)